adamdharrington/hot-tip/Hot-Tip/README.md

 a development environment.
 Check out the source code and follow the instructions in the examples directory to run them locally.

-## Why HotTip?
+## Why Hot-Tip?

 We weren't happy with tooltip solutions that looked like react components but under the cover used the DOM api directly (or heaven forbid jQuery).

-HotTip
+### Hot-Tip:

 - Using React?
-HotTip's only dependencies are react, react-dom & prop-types
+Hot-Tip's only dependencies are CSS (or SASS), React, ReactDom & Prop-Types
-- HotTip uses the context api and React synthetic events so it is as fast as you app and never gets out of sync with the DOM (which means no more orphaned tooltips)
+- Hot-Tip uses the context api and React synthetic events so it is as fast as you app and never gets out of sync with the DOM (which means no more orphaned tooltips)
 - Tooltips are accessible and ARIA AA compliant out of the box
-- HotTip does only one thing, it positions and displays tooltips
+- Hot-Tip does only one thing, it positions and displays tooltips
-- Positioning is responsive, if you're close to frame boundaries HotTip responds in a predictable way (see examples)
+- Positioning is responsive, if you're close to frame boundaries Hot-Tip responds in a predictable way (see examples)
-- HotTip bundles in at about 40kb (10kb compressed)
+- Hot-Tip bundles in at about 40kb (10kb compressed)

 ## Accessibility